gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 Once Teleport has discovered a cluster and granted access to its API, it installs the Helm Agent chart via [Helm library][helmlib].
 The Teleport Helm chart has to be updated to support IAM joining token.

 Teleport discovery has to define the correct values for the Helm chart installation and execute them into the cluster.
-After that, the deployment is done.
+After that, the deployment is ready.

-##### Limitations
+### Helm Limitations

-- If helm chart values are updated the helm installation code must also be updated accordingly
+- If helm chart values are updated, the helm installation code also requires an update.
-- Requires Kube Secrets backend storage.
 - Requires one or more teleport agents to run in the cluster
 - Requires constant upgrades of Teleport Agent